sndeep4all/angular-jointjs-graph/README.md

  * A single 'graph' resource, providing `GET` and `PUT` operations, for retrieving and updating the serialized structure of the graph
- * One or more 'entity' resources, providing `GET` for retrieving a JSON array of existing entities, and `POST` and `DELETE` operations for creating new and removing existing entities
+ * One or more 'entity' resources, providing `GET` for retrieving a JSON array of existing entity models, and `POST` and `DELETE` operations for creating new and removing existing models
- * A single 'entity relationships' resource, providing `GET` for retrieving a JSON array of existing relationships, and `POST` and `DELETE` operations for creating new and removing existing relationships
+ * A single 'entity relations' resource, providing `GET` for retrieving a JSON array of existing models, and `POST` and `DELETE` operations for creating new and removing existing relations

 Although not required by the framework, it makes sense to additionally implement PUT operations for the latter two resources, since it will likely be desirable to be able to modify their properties, e. g. when a